tobydriscoll/udmath305/src/second_linear/complex_exp.md

 ::::{admonition} Example (continued)
 :class: tip
-In the preceding example, the eigenvalues were $0 \pm 3i$.
+In the preceding example, the roots were $0 \pm 3i$.
 Thus another expression for the general solution is

 $$
 x_h(t) = c_1\cos(3t) + c_2\sin(3t).